pytorch/TensorRT/cpp/benchmark/README.md

 ### Options

 You can run a module with JIT or TRT via TRTorch in either FP32 or FP16.
 These options are controlled by preprocessor directives.

 - To enable JIT profiling, add the argument `--cxxopt="-DJIT"`

 - To enable TRT profiling, add the argument `--cxxopt="-DTRT"`

 - To enable FP16 execution, add the argument `--cxxopt="-DHALF"`

+- To also save the TRT engine, add the argument `--cxxopt="-DSAVE_ENGINE"`

 > It's suggested to also define `--cxxopt="-DNDEBUG"` to supress debug information